 - As a general rule, avoid milk at all costs.
 Opt for almond milk or coconut milk instead.

-- If you must have cheese, then choose goat’s or sheep’s milk cheese that is less processed, less acidic, and less inflammatory.
-Often these cheeses also contain enzymes and live active cultures that are good for you.
+- If you must have cheese, then choose goat’s or sheep’s milk cheese that is less processed and less inflammatory.
+Often these cheeses also contain live active cultures that are good for you.

 - If you must have something on your toast, ditch the margarine and use good old butter.